aridjayarecipes/cutesrecipes.web.app/content/post/2425-simple-way-to-prepare-homemade-vickys-flourless-black-bean-brownies-gf-df-ef-sf-nf.md

 recipeinstructions:
 - "If using sweetened cocoa reduce the sugar to 110g"
 - "Preheat the oven to gas 4 / 180C / 350°F and lightly spray a 12 hole cupcake tin with oil"
 - "In a large bowl, pulse together the flax and water with a handheld blender and let sit a few minutes to become gelatinous.
-You could use a tabletop blender but ultimately it's easier to get the mixture scraped out of a bowl...."
+You could use a tabletop blender but ultimately it&#39;s easier to get the mixture scraped out of a bowl...."
 - "Add the rest of the ingredients (not the toppings) to the bowl and puree the whole lot together"
 - "Taste the batter, add more sugar if you want it"
-- "The mixture should be slightly thicker than buttercream frosting and definitely not loose but if it's too thick add a tsp of water"
+- "The mixture should be slightly thicker than buttercream frosting and definitely not loose but if it&#39;s too thick add a tsp of water"
-- "Spoon a heaped tablespoon into each tin hole and add your toppings if you're using them"
+- "Spoon a heaped tablespoon into each tin hole and add your toppings if you&#39;re using them"
 - "Bake for 24 - 26 minutes until the tops are dry and the brownies have pulled away from the sides of the tin"
 - "Let them cool in the tin for half an hour before gently prising them out with a spoon.
-They'll be super fudgy inside so be careful not to break them"
+They&#39;ll be super fudgy inside so be careful not to break them"
-- "They'll keep well in a lidded container, up to 5 days and even longer in the fridge"
+- "They&#39;ll keep well in a lidded container, up to 5 days and even longer in the fridge"
 categories:
 - Recipe
 tags: